PlasmaPy/hack.plasmapy.org/pages/contact.md

 # Contact Us

-If you have any question about the **Plasma Hack Week** or want to get involved, then please reach out to us on our [Discord channel](https://discord.gg/HdsZkp9M35).
+If you have any questions about the **Plasma Hack Week** or want to get involved, then please reach out to us on our [Discord channel](https://discord.gg/HdsZkp9M35).